tomo-x7/JetstreamProxy/README.md

     - Note: Communication between the Proxy and the Jetstream server is always compressed, regardless of this setting

 - `onlyCommit`
-    - This is a proprietary extension
+    - This is an argument for a custom extension
     - When set, the proxy will ignore AccountEvent and IdentityEvent messages

 Example URL: